Other People Often Aren't As Shallow As They Seem

 Place in life

-Many intelligent, complicated people go through phases in their lives where they enjoy going out and partying a lot, and generally come across as shallow.
-Eventually they grow out of it and start to enjoy things that are more toned down.
+Many intelligent, complicated people go through phases in their lives where they enjoy going out and partying a lot, and generally seem as if they have shallow priorities.
+Eventually they grow out of it, for a while at least, and start to enjoy things that are more toned down and high-brow.

 Their social circle's shared style or interests

 Social circles can have a few common denominators that apply to every member.
 Maybe they all like X,Y,Z and their friendship revolves around that.
-Each individual member also has their own unique, more esoteric interests.
+Each member also has their own unique, more esoteric interests.
 However, since the rest of the group doesn't share these hobbies they may not feel any need to bring them up.
-It's not that they'd be ostracized, just that the other members wouldn't be that interested or be able to have a good conversation about it.
+It's not that they'd be ostracized, just that their friends wouldn't be that interested or able to have a good conversation about it.
 It's easier to stick to the topics everyone has in common.
-A group of friends could all seem uniform on the surface, but deeper down there's a range of less obvious world views and pastimes.
+A group could all seem uniform on the surface, but deeper down there's a range of less-obvious worldviews and pastimes.

-This effect also works in reverse and can apply to things that aren't traditionally considered 'deep'.
-In a group that isn't particularly interested in sports, a member may be a really good athlete, but not feel the need to mention it or draw attention to it through their appearance.
+This effect also works in reverse and can hide someone's more mainstream interests.
+In a group that isn't particularly interested in sports, a member may watch half a dozen games a week on their own time, but not feel the need to mention it or draw attention to it through their appearance.

-Lots of people have certain heavy, cerebral topics they'd love to discuss with everyone (e.g., political and social issues), but they've learned that doing so can get everyone riled up and lead to arguments.
-They decided a while ago that it was better to resist the urge to talk about things like religion's negative influence on the world because it's not worth the bad vibes that it can cause.
+Lots of people have certain heavy, cerebral topics they'd love to discuss, but they've learned that doing so can get everyone riled up and lead to arguments.
+They decided a while ago that it was better to resist the urge to talk about things like politics or religion's negative influence on the world, because it's not worth the bad vibes that it can cause.
 They save those conversations the right time and place.

-Not wanting to talk about certain topics in certain places
+Not wanting to talk about a topic in certain settings

 Similarly, someone may be fully capable of talking about a subject, but not feel it's appropriate given the circumstances.
-Like if you're at a wedding and try to talk to another guest about whether Communism is a viable model for society, they may give you a bunch of one-word responses and then change the subject.
+Like if you're at a wedding and try to chat with another guest about whether communism is a viable model for society, they may give you a bunch of one-word responses and then change the subject.
 It's not that they're too shallow to be able to have that discussion, they just want to keep it light and fun at the reception.

 Style of their intelligence

-Lots of people are smart and interesting, but they come across as pretty regular people, not as refined intellectuals.
+Lots of people are smart and interesting, but they come across as pretty regular types, not refined intellectuals.
 I think some people can make the mistake of thinking someone is only smart if they like to discuss topics like logical fallacies and Game Theory.
-Not every brainy person is like that.
+Not every brainy person cares to learn about those things.

-Another thing that can hide someone's deepness is their appearance.
-Someone may accidentally fall into dressing or grooming a certain way, because they like a particular look (though they don't necessarily identify with the subculture that look is associated with), because they have to, or because that's how their friends dress.
+Another thing that can hide someone's deepness is their style.
+Someone may dress or groom themselves in a stereotypically shallow way, because they like that particular look (though they don't necessarily identify with everything about the subculture that look is associated with), because they have to for work, or because that's how their friends dress, and they just went along with it.

 Their thoughts are concealed